ShiyunKong/Fix-Windows11-Power-Plan-Problem-for-Armory-Crate/README.md

 # Fix-Windows11-Power-Plan-Problem-for-Armory-Crate
-processor state 100% is not 100% unless you are using the plan is or of an duplicate of default "High Performance" power plan with GUID 8c5e7fda-e8bf-4a96-9a85-a6e23a8c635c
+processor state 100% is not 100% unless you are using the plan descendent(is or of an duplicate) of default "High Performance" power plan with GUID 8c5e7fda-e8bf-4a96-9a85-a6e23a8c635c

 Go to Terminal: